 Are you ready to organize a sick kit?
+A big part of knowing how to organize your home is being prepared for the unexpected.
 Cold and flu season is here, and chances are good that someone in your house is going to get sick.
 We can wash hands, cover coughs, and take vitamins as much as we can, but people still catch viruses and need a little extra TLC!

 Our family just recovered from a bout of the flu.
 Everyone got sick except for me, but then I came down with bronchitis a couple of weeks after the rest of the family recovered.
 Thankfully, we were had enough things on hand to make everyone feel comfortable, and I was well enough to take care of the family.